gregg971/artfully_app/README.md

 See the [SendGrid documentation](https://addons.heroku.com/sendgrid) for more information.

+### Setup Daily Sales Email (Optional)

+Artful.ly can send a nightly email to the organization owner.
+To configure this, enable the heroku scheduler add-on

+    heroku addons:add scheduler

+Go to Heroku Scheduler Dashboard, Click "Add Job...", and enter "rake csv:sales".
+Set the frequency to "Daily" and set the time to a time that is convenient for you.

+For more information on Scheduler, see https://devcenter.heroku.com/articles/scheduler#scheduling-jobs

 ### Setup the production database

 Before running this, you must have setup and configured a MySQL database.
 If you database is on Amazon's RDS, you'll have to enable that plugin on Heroku by running